-But we need to, as James suggests, let patience have it's perfect work.
-If we only look at our trials and all the bad things that seem to keep happening to us, our focus gets really distorted.
+But we need to, as James suggests, let patience have its perfect work.
+If we only look at our trials and all the bad things that happen to us, our focus gets really distorted.
 We become depressed when nothing positive happens in our lives.
 We become discouraged, and if we don't see the real reason for our trials, we might even begin to doubt that God even loves us.
-Trials, sickness, hardships, call it what you will, if you are enduring them and you don't look at their ultimate purpose for your life, you will not count them as all joy.
+Trials, sickness, hardships, call it what you will.
+If you are enduring them and you don't look at their ultimate purpose in your life, you will not count them as all joy.

-The Apostle James believed that if we let patience have its perfect work, we will be perfect and complete, equipped with what we need as a follower of Christ and as a witness to others.
-Patience isn't just exhibited however, by how calm you are while waiting in a line of cars, or at the grocery store checkout.
-Patience, in Greek, is hypomonē, and literally means steadfastness, constancy or endurance.
-Strong's Concordance actually says, "In the NT the characteristic of a man who is not swerved from his deliberate purpose and his loyalty to faith and piety by even the greatest trials and sufferings."
+The Apostle James believed that we will be perfect and complete if we let patience have its perfect work.
+Equipped with what we need as a follower of Christ and as a witness to others.
+Patience isn't just exhibited, however, by how calm you are while waiting in a line of cars or at the grocery store checkout.
+Patience, in Greek, is hypomonē and literally means steadfastness, constancy or endurance.
+Strong's Concordance actually says, "In the NT, the characteristic of a man who is not swerved from his deliberate purpose and his loyalty to faith and piety by even the greatest trials and sufferings."

-Like it or not suffering, sickness and pain are a fact of life, but for the Christian they are meant as an opportunity to let God's glory shine through.
-So embrace your suffering, your pain - whatever it is - and see it not as something that is meant to defeat you, but as something that is meant to make your life a testament to God's glory.
+Like it or not, suffering, tragedies and pain are a fact of life, but for the Christian, they are meant as an opportunity to let God's glory shine through.
+So embrace your suffering, your pain - whatever it is - and see it not as something that is meant to defeat you but as something meant to make your life a testament to God's glory.